MaxTheMooshroom/MaxTheMooshroom.github.io/splice/day_0.md

 # Splice Blog

 No content yet, but here I'll be outlining the goals of my engine and trying to go through various iterations of various graphics APIs, what I plan to do with them, and how I plan on learning.

+## What is Splice
+Splice is a rendering, simulation, and game development engine purpose-built for flexibility and artificial intelligence, with a still high focus on visualizing machine learning data.
+Any physics are drastically reduced in performance cost using [AMPM](https://www.youtube.com/watch?v=wsFgrzYwchQ) and [SSNP](https://www.youtube.com/watch?v=atcKO15YVD8)!

 ## Outline
 I plan on making an MVP engine using OpenGL, then DirectX 11, then Vulkan.
 After that, I'll